Certified Kubernetes Administrator Exam Series (Part-9): Troubleshooting

 Introduction

-Kubernetes is a powerful and complex system that allows developers to deploy, manage, and scale applications with ease.
-However, with great power comes great responsibility, and errors will inevitably arise.
+Kubernetes is a powerful and complex system that allows developers to easily deploy, manage, and scale applications.
+However, with so many components working together, errors will inevitably arise.
 Troubleshooting is a critical skill for anyone working with Kubernetes, as it enables administrators to identify and resolve problems quickly and efficiently.

 Common Errors in Kubernetes